MIMAG-Technologies/easylearning/backend/ReadMe.md

 The User model represents the users of the platform.

 **Attributes**:

+- `name`: String, required - Name of the user.
 - `email`: String, required, unique - Email address of the user.
 - `password`: String, required - Password of the user.
 - `role`: String, enum: ['student', 'teacher', 'admin'], required - Role of the user (student, teacher, admin).